tinoheth/git-subtree/README.md

 	Merge recent changes up to <commit> into the <prefix>
 	subtree.
 As with normal 'git merge', this doesn't remove your own local changes; it just merges those changes into the latest <commit>.
-With '--squash', creates only one commit that contains all the changes, rather than merging in the entire history.
+	Creates only one commit that contains all the changes;
+	to merge in the entire history, use "--no-squash".

-	If you use '--squash', the merge direction doesn't always have to be forward; you can use this command to go back in time from v2.5 to v2.4, for example.
+	Unless you use '--no-squash', the merge direction doesn't always have to be forward; you can use this command to go back in time from v2.5 to v2.4, for example.
 If your merge introduces a conflict, you can resolve it in the